PhD in Regulatory Affairs

 - a minimum of two years' experience working in regulatory affairs

-- (for applicants whose first language is not English) an IELTS score of seven overall with no less than 6.5 in any individual component
+- (for applicants whose first language is not English) an IELTS score of 7 overall with no less than 6.5 in any individual component

-- a valid study visa issued by UKVI if they are full time, from outside the European Union and are to spend any time studying at UH premises.
+- a valid study visa issued by UKVI if they are full time, from outside the UK and are to spend any time studying at UH premises.

 The suitability of candidates to pursue a PhD degree by research will be sought from their referees.